-\begin{proof}[End of Proof of Theorem~\ref{generic_not_this_set}] By Proposition~\ref{same_closure}, for the fixed saddle point $\widetilde {Q}_\ast$ in the torus, each of its four branches accumulates on all the other three branches as well as on itself.
-Now we need to recall the final arguments of the proof of Theorem 2 in paper~\cite{Oliveira}.
-More precisely, from page 591 to page 594 of~\cite{Oliveira}, the starting conditions are that all branches are unbounded in $\Bbb R^2$, and the closures of every branch in $T^2$ accumulate on all the four branches.
+By Proposition~\ref{same_closure}, for the fixed saddle point $Q_{*}$ in the torus, each of its four branches accumulates on all the other three branches, as well as on itself.
+Now we need to recall the final arguments of the proof of Theorem 2 in ~\cite{Oliveira}.
+More precisely, from page 591 to page 594 of~\cite{Oliveira}, the starting conditions are that all branches are unbounded in $\Bbb R^2$, and the closure of every branch in $\Bbb T^2$ accumulates on all the four branches.
 Under these conditions, following exactly the arguments in that paper, we get that